 The bamboo is very smooth, lightweight, and easy to work with.

 The set comes with twelve needle tip sizes – 3, 4, 5, 6, 7, 8, 9, 10, 10.5, 11, 13, 15.
 Each needle tip has the size and mm version etched onto it.

-The cord and needle tip are connected by a screw join.
+A screw join connects the cord and needle tip.
 You easily screw the needle tip into the cord.
-They’re neatly enclosed in a leather like zippered case.
+They’re neatly enclosed in a leather-like zippered case.
 This set is made in Japan.

-- The bamboo needle tips are smooth and don’t snag yarn
+- The bamboo needle tips are smooth and don’t snag the yarn

 - Cables are very flexible and easy to work with.

 - Some users have said the joins can sometimes separate.
 I think it’s a matter of making sure they’re securely fastened before you begin.

 The kit contains ten pairs of needles in sizes between US5/3.75mm and US15/10mm.
 Six cords (in sizes: 5 inch, 9 inch, 12 inch, 14 inch, 16 inch, and 19 inch,) two connectors for joining cords together, and four end buttons.

 All items come in one 8-1/4x7x1 inch blue case.